ItokawaK/MoNaS/README.md

                         Analysis mode. [ngs_dna]
   -c {freebayes,gatk}, --variant_caller {freebayes,gatk}
                         Variant caller to be used.
 Default is freebayes.
   -n, --no_clean        Do not clean old BAM files after rmdup.
-Off in
+Off by
                         default.
   -v, --version         Show version and exit.
 ```